Drew McDermott: ICAPS

 McDermott was a prime mover, with James Hendler and others, behind the AI Planning Systems Conference, which, after merging with the European Conference on Planning, became the annual International Conference on Automated Planning and Scheduling (ICAPS).
 He also helped start the International Planning Competition, which is held semiannually in conjunction with ICAPS.
 He led the group that molded the Planning Domain Definition Language from several predecessor notations in order to provide a standard notation for input to planning systems.

 A sideline of McDermott's work has been an interest in the philosophy of mind, stemming from his realization as a child that "electronic brains" do not have a "part that thinks", and that therefore biological brains probably don't either.
 This interest culminated in the publication in 2001 of a book on computational models of consciousness.

 Personal life

 McDermott was married in 1975, divorced in 1997, and remarried the same year.
 He has two children from his first marriage.
-He and his second wife, Judy Nugent, lived in New Haven, Connecticut since 1999.
+He and his second wife, Judy Nugent, lived in New Haven, Connecticut from 1999 until his death.